hymkor/oluacle/readme_en.txt

     conn = oluacle.new('USERNAME','PASSWORD'[,'DBNAME'][,OPTIONTABLE])

+When connection failed, error occurs.

 OPTIONTABLE :

     { null=VALUE }
         Value used as NULL. default value is false.
-        You can not use nil.
+        You can not set nil.

 CONN:exec
 ---------

-Execute SQL.
+Execute SQL. conn is the return-value of oluacle.new When SQL is 'SELECT', it returns iterator and statement-handle.
+When SQL is 'INSERT','UPDATE' or 'DELETE', it returns the number of records.

     ITERATOR,BUFFER = conn:exec(SQL-STRING,B1,B2...)
 or